 What are the ideal conditions for fleas to thrive and reproduce?

 For fleas to develop and reproduce, they require 3 conditions:

 1) Humidity – That‟s a given here in the Carolinas throughout the summer and early autumn months

 2) Heat (But not too much) – Fleas actually prefer temperatures that are in the mid- to upper-80‟s, not the 90’s

 3) Moisture – A crucial need for fleas is the right amount of rainfall.
 If the weather is really hot and really dry, our flea problems are not nearly as bad as when we have lots of mid-to-upper 80 degree days with occasional rain and storms.

 What is the peak season when fleas are at their worst?

 Autumn!
 Most pet owners think the flea season is at its peak in the summer months, but here in the Carolinas, the worst time of year for fleas is typically in September, October and into November.
-So don’t stop treating for fleas until late in the year!
+So don’t stop treating fleas until late in the year!

 When does the flea season begin?

 Most years, we start seeing fleas in May, a few more in June and July, even more in August, and that all leads up to the usual busy Autumn season for fleas.
 Of course, we sometimes see pets with fleas year-round, if owners have not treated the house!